 - the Board of Education is solely responsible for the establishment and maintenance of compensation levels for the position of Superintendent of Schools.
-As elected school trustees, we are accountable to our public and therefore ensure that we adhere to proper human resources practices with respect to executive and exempt staff compensation. - the Board must submit proposed compensation adjustments for all other executive and exempt positions in the district to BCPSEA for review and approval prior to implementation.
+As elected school trustees, the Board is accountable to its public and therefore ensures that it adheres to proper human resources practices with respect to executive and exempt staff compensation. - the Board must submit proposed compensation adjustments for all other executive and exempt positions in the district to BCPSEA for review and approval prior to implementation.

-Summary Compensation Table: Fiscal 2008-2009 (year ending June 30, 2009)
+Summary Compensation Table: Fiscal 2010-2011 (year ending June 30, 2011)